-The University of Adelaide has scored a maximum 5-star rating for its two MBA programs, achieving equal top ranking in Australia for its business courses.
+The University of Adelaide has scored a maximum five-star rating for its two MBA programs, achieving equal top ranking in Australia for its business courses.

-Adelaide joins the ranks of seven other universities to be awarded 5 stars for its short, 12-course MBA program and, along with the University of Western Australia, has also been awarded 5 stars for its long, 16-course MBA (Advanced) program.
+Adelaide joins the ranks of seven other universities to be awarded five stars for its short, 12-course MBA program and, along with the University of Western Australia, has also been awarded five stars for its long, 16-course MBA (Advanced) program.

-Head of the Adelaide Graduate School of Business, Professor Graham Hubbard, says it's an outstanding result for the University.
+The Head of the Adelaide Graduate School of Business, Professor Graham Hubbard, said it was an outstanding result for the University.

 Closer ties with the business community in the past year are also credited with the University's performance.